Application made to liquidate Russell tavern

-A creditor is chasing the owners of a Bay of Islands hotel which claims to be New Zealand's oldest licenced tavern.
+A creditor is chasing the owners of a Bay of Islands tavern.

 A public notice says gas and welding business BOC made an application this month to liquidate Northern Hospitality Group, trading as the Duke of Marlborough Tavern at 19 York St.